-Need high school government credits for your older teens?
-These free ideas are a great way to implement a course without a dry curriculum.
+Need a high school American government class for credit for your older teens?
+These free ideas are a great way to implement a US government class without a dry curriculum.

 You'll want to ask them good questions, using the approach called inquiry-based learning.